modalitysystems/modalitysoftware-docs/twa/README.md

 If you would like to change the default reminder scheduling.
 Follow [these steps to configure the Task Scheduler](NotificationTaskScheduling.md).

+If you would like more information on the default Bot scenarios and their message content see [here](BotsContent.md)

 ### Step 5 (optional): Configuring

 Now that everything is installed, you can configure settings previously set or for additional features.